bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 ====================

 Note: only the templates Quiz/List.html, Quiz/Show.html and Quiz/ShowAjax.html are in use!
-Don´t remove classes or IDs that begin with quiz, because they are used to vaildate the form!
+Don´t remove classes or IDs that begin with quiz, because some of them are used to validate the form!

 .. _admin-installation: